Alphabetical Plant Listing

 • Performs best in full sun or light shade in acidic, moist to wet soils.
 Tolerates poorly-drained soils and can grow in standing water.

-• Virtually pest and disease free.
+• Virtually pest and disease-free.

 • Propagate by seed.
-Sow fresh or stratified seed in a moist, muddy soil covered by one inch of firm soil.
+Sow fresh or stratified seed in moist, muddy soil covered by one inch of firm soil.
 Seedlings benefit from partial shade.

 • Water Tupelo grows throughout the Coastal Plain from southeastern Virginia to southern Georgia, and from northwestern Florida along the Gulf of Mexico to southeastern Texas.
 It extends up the Mississippi River Valley as far north as the southern tip of Illinois.